Blendify/blender-manual/blender_docs/manual/compositing/types/filter/filter_node.rst

 The *Soften*, *Laplace*, *Sobel*,
 *Prewitt* and *Kirsch* all perform edge-detection
-(in slightly different ways) based on vector calculus and set theory equations that would fill six blackboards with gobbledy gook.
+(in slightly different ways) based on vector calculus and set theory equations that would fill six blackboards with gobbledygook.
 Recommended reading for insomniacs.